Employees to executives: Make sustainability commitments real

 5. What role does external communication play in employee engagement?

-KA: Chances are your people are the most skeptical, so it is imperative that they recognize the truth in any campaign or initiative.
+KA: Chances are your people are the most sceptical, so it is imperative that they recognise the truth in any campaign or initiative.
 If they do, chances are they will amplify it.
-Our research finds that seeing employers’ sustainability strategies and activities praised by outside organizations is the No. 1 factor that improves employees’ opinions of these efforts.
+Our research finds that seeing employers’ sustainability strategies and activities praised by outside organisations is the No. 1 factor that improves employees’ opinions of these efforts.

 NK: This is where a big part of green fatigue is coming from.
 A majority of people we talked to are not seeing progress on climate and are feeling powerless and anxious.
 So both as employers and as businesses with a public profile, we can address these concerns by sharing progress, thereby building momentum.